March 12, 2026 (1mo ago)

 For most Docker apps running on a single server, blue-green is the practical choice.
 You can implement it with two containers and an Nginx reload.
 No cluster required.

 Every zero-downtime strategy relies on three mechanisms working together: health check gating, connection draining, and atomic routing.
-Organizations with full-stack observability experience 71% fewer annual outages (New Relic, 2024).
+According to New Relic, organizations with full-stack observability experience 71% fewer annual outages.
 These three ingredients are the foundation of that observability at the deployment layer.

 The new container should never receive traffic until it's genuinely ready.
 A health check endpoint verifies that your application booted, connected to its database, and can serve requests.